joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/01/05/well/work-friends-happiness-challenge.html?searchResultPosition=4

 **Major Crimes Rose 22 Percent in New York City, Even as Shootings Fell**\
-`Homicides fell to their lowest level since 2019, before the pandemic, but other categories of crime, including robbery and burglary, drove the overall increase compared to last year.`\
+`Homicides fell to their lowest level since 2019, before the pandemic, but other categories of crime, including robbery and burglary, drove the overall increase compared with last year.`\
 https://nytimes.com/2023/01/05/nyregion/new-york-crime-stats.html?searchResultPosition=5

 **N.F.L.
 Cancels Bills-Bengals Game**\